quiltdata/quilt/docs/examples/GitLike.md

 ```

 In the Quilt catalog, you will now see a new package revision, complete with
-a README, data grid preview, and an interactive visualization in Altair.
+a README, datagrid preview, and an interactive visualization in Altair.

 ![](../imgs/reef1.png)
 ![](../imgs/reef2.png)